Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Experiment Environment and Test Cases

 \subsection{Test System Modeling}

-The standard test cases from the IEEE PAS AMPS DSAS Test Feeder Working Group are adopted as the benchmark testbed for this experiment \cite{IEEEcases}.
-Specifically, we choose the IEEE 34-bus and 123-bus test feeders to test the performance of RL based recloser relay control.
+We choose the IEEE 34-bus test feeder to test the performance of RL based recloser relay control.
 The test cases are replicated in OpenDSS using the same parameters provided in IEEE publications \cite{IEEEcases}.
-Since OpenDSS only support spot load and each load must be attached to a bus, distributed loads in the 34-bus case are lumped together and attached to a dummy bus created at the midpoint of the branch where distributed loads exist in the original case.
-The voltage regulators are manually set to follow the published values in the IEEE power flow solution.
-Overall, OpenDSS power flow result and IEEE results agree closely, though some minor difference still exist due to differences in component models and arithmetic precision between RDAP and OpenDSS.
-The percentage difference of phase voltages at each bus of the IEEE-34 base case between the OpenDSS simulations IEEE published values are listed in Table \ref{pf_comparison}.
-The 123-bus case do not have distributed loads around branches and the solution is very close to the IEEE published value, and hence the comparison is omitted.
+Overall, OpenDSS power flow result and IEEE results agree closely, while the difference is mainly caused by aggregating distributed loads in a dummy bus at the midpoint of each branch.
+The percentage difference of node voltages between the OpenDSS simulations and IEEE published values are listed in Table \ref{pf_comparison}.